gioblu/PJON/strategies/SoftwareBitBang/specification/PJDL-specification-v1.0.md

 */
 ```
 ###PJDL (Padded Jittering Data Link)
-PJDL (Padded Jittering Data Link) has been specified to enable a new way to transmit data in simplex and half-duplex mode using cheap and low performance microcontrollers without the need of hardware interrupts for its working procedure.
+PJDL (Padded Jittering Data Link) has been specified to enable a new way to transmit data in simplex and half-duplex mode using cheap and low performance microcontrollers, totally software emulated, without the need of hardware interrupts for its working procedure.
 It is designed to support many devices sharing the same medium, to avoid collisions and operate in spite of interference.
 Extended tests proved its effectiveness on different media like electricity, radio frequency and light.

 ###Basic concepts
 * Use a pattern of predefined initial padding bits to identify a potential byte transmission